LinnStrument Frequently Asked Questions

 Q: How difficult is it to learn to play?

-A: If you play a stringed instrument, it's surprisingly easy to transfer your skills to LinnStrument's stringed-instrument note layout, which is like an 8-stringed bass guitar with each row consisting of 25 consecutive semitones, and with the rows tuned to fourths intervals.
+A: If you play a stringed instrument, it's surprisingly easy to transfer your skills to LinnStrument's stringed-instrument note layout, which is like an 8-stringed bass guitar with each row consisting of consecutive semitones, and with the rows tuned to fourths intervals.
 This isomorphic layout is both easier to learn and play than a piano keyboard note arrangement, and is much better suited to expressive performance.
 Here's why.
+And here's a page showing the location of popular chords and scales.

 Q: Where can I try out a LinnStrument?